 Same Day ACH Requests through SPS

 Same Day ACH payments must be requested manually through SPS and certified by the federal entity's certifying officer.
 All Same Day ACH payment requests through SPS must be made by 2:00 p.m.
 Eastern Time (ET) in order to meet the Federal Reserve's Same Day window of 2:45 p.m.
 ET.
 Effective March 19, 2021, the Same Day ACH processing window will be expanded by two hours.
 All Same Day ACH payment requests through SPS effective this date, must be made by 4:00 p.m.
 ET in order to meet the Federal Reserve’s Same Day window of 4:45 p.m.
 ET.
 Same Day ACH requests that miss these processing windows will be posted and settled on the next business day.
 Each Same Day ACH payment requested through SPS cannot exceed $100,000.
 The total dollar value of Same Day ACH requests made through SPS by combination of a specific ALC and TAS cannot exceed $50 million on a single payment date.
-If an agency certifies Same Day ACH payment requests through SPS from the combination of a specific ALC and TAS that exceed $50 million on a single payment date, all of the payments will settle the following business day.
+If a federal entity certifies Same Day ACH payment requests through SPS from the combination of a specific ALC and TAS that exceed $50 million on a single payment date, all of the payments will settle the following business day.

 Same Day ACH Requests through ASAP